Khalid-Ali-Farah/Khalid-Ali-Farah/README.md

 #### Web Development

-👋 Hello, I'm Khalid Ali, a passionate software developer with a strong focus on web development.
-My journey began with HTML and CSS, and I've since expanded my skills to include Java.
-During my time at university, I've had the privilege of working on diverse projects, exploring various programming languages and technologies.

-🚀 Currently, I'm immersing myself in JavaScript, aiming to master it for web development.
-My goal is to become a successful web developer, and I'm excited to graduate in 2024, ready to bring my skills to the professional world.
+## Hello, I'm Khalid Ali 👋

+I'm a recent graduate and a software developer with a strong focus on front-end and mobile development.
+Here's a bit about me:

+- 🎓 Recently graduated with a degree in Bachelor Of Computer Science (Software Development) With Honours.
+- 🌐 Skilled in web development, with expertise in JavaScript, HTML, and CSS.
+- 📱 Passionate about mobile app development, primarily using Flutter.
+- 📦 I've created repositories for my university projects.
+Check them out to see my work!

-🌐 I'm always eager to learn and collaborate, so feel free to connect with me and join me on my web development journey!
+I'm excited to kickstart my career in software development and eager to connect with fellow developers.
+Let's learn and collaborate together as I embark on this new journey! 🚀

-Skills: HTML / CSS/ JS

-- 🔭 I’m currently working on this page.